juju/juju-gui/docs/process.rst

     version for release.'``
   * Push the branch directly to the parent (``bzr push`` should work).

-- Run the tests and verify they pass: ``make test``.
+- Run the tests and verify they pass: ``make test-prod`` and then ``make test-debug``.
 - Create the tarball: ``FINAL=1 make distfile``.
 The process will end by reporting the name of the tarball it made.
 - In an empty temporary directory somewhere else on your system, expand the
   tarball: ``tar xvzf PATH_TO_TARBALL``
 - In that directory, start a server: ``python -m SimpleHTTPServer 8888``
 - In Chrome and Firefox, QA the application.
-XXX EXPLICIT QA STEPS GO HERE!
+At the very least, load the app, open the charm panel, go to an inner page, and make sure there are no 404s or Javascript errors in the console.
+We want a real QA script for the future.
 - For now, we will assume you would like to verify the release on the Launchpad staging server.
 As we become more confident with this process, this step may become unnecessary.
 In the checkout, run ``FINAL=1 make